WebAssembly/design/AstSemantics.md

  * `block`: a fixed-length sequence of statements with a label at the end
- * `loop`: a fixed-length sequence of statements with a label at the end and a loop header label at the top
+ * `loop`: a fixed-length sequence of statements with a label at the end and a loop header label at the top (note: this does not loop by itself, so one would often combine this with a br_if at the end to form a branch back to the top)
  * `if`: if statement with then body
  * `if_else`: if statement with then and else bodies
  * `br`: branch to a given label in an enclosing construct (see below)